budhiramgouda45-prog/bank-loan-analysis-dashboard/README.md

 ##Conclusion

-This dashboard helps the bank:
+This dashboard helps the bank to know the below informaton.
 * Monitor loan performance
 * Identify growth trends
 * Reduce financial risk